bazeltools/bazel-deps/README.md

 ```
 to the `3rdparty/manual/BUILD` file.
 In this way, we redirect maven deps to those providers.

+Note, we stop walking the graph when we see a replaced node, so the replacement target is now
+responsible for building correctly, and correctly exporting any dependencies that need to be
+on the compile classpath.

 ## Code
 This code was originally forked from [pgr0ss/bazel-deps](https://github.com/pgr0ss/bazel-deps)